 Trying to Save Money for Retirement?
 Understand the Tricks Advertisers Use

-Boomers are bombarded daily with advertising messages that attempt to influence us.
+Boomers are bombarded daily with advertising messages by influencers who attempt to influence us.
 Recognizing some of their tactics can make us less susceptible.

 Knowledge is power, and in this case, knowledge of the techniques can give us the power to offset their influence.
 I won’t detail all 47 tactics, but I will discuss some major themes.

 We don’t want to miss out on a good thing.
 That’s why influencers often try to convince us that we are at risk of doing so.
 This is such a common trend that some people in marketing abbreviate it as FOMO, for “Fear of Missing Out.”

 The title of Lok’s book itself has the word “forbidden,” suggesting mystery and unavailability.
 To harness FOMO, we may be told that only a few items remain for sale and that if we do not act quickly, we will not be able to purchase one.
 “Going once, going twice…” the auctioneer warns.